dortania/OpenCore-Install-Guide/find-hardware.md

 | :--- | :--- |
 | ![](./images/finding-hardware-md/chipset-model-aida64.png) | ![](./images/finding-hardware-md/chipset-model-devicemanager.png) |

 * Note: Intel SOC based CPUs will have the chipset and other features already on the same die instead of being dedicated chips.
-This means trying to detect the exact chipset is a bit more difficult
+This means trying to detect the exact chipset is a bit more difficult.

 ### Keyboard, Trackpad and Touchscreen Connection Type